Women who fish are happier, study finds

 Alex Zacharias isn't surprised.
 On a whim about five years ago, she went fishing with a friend and hasn't stopped since.

-The study of about 1,000 women found 1 in 4 say recreational fishing improves their mood, helps to manage stress, and gives them peace.
+The study of about 1,000 women found that one in four says recreational fishing improves their mood, helps to manage stress and gives them peace.

 Zacharias turned her passion into a platform for other amateur female fishers to share their adventures.
 Her Instagram page @bassthumb_babes has amassed more than 8,000 followers.